M1nhnho/calculator/README.md

 # Calculator
-A simple calculator which can be viewed at
+A simple calculator app which can be viewed at
 ➤ https://m1nhnho.github.io/calculator/

 Supports addition, subtraction, multiplication, and division.